 Take advantage of COOLinary Restaurant Month for lunch.
 COOLinary takes place at restaurants across the city through the month of August and offers special, prix fixe lunch and dinner menus for the chance to eat one’s way through a delicious, multi-course meal at a lower price than normal.
-Enjoy a meal at the classic old restaurant stomping grounds of New Orleans, like Antoine’s, Arnaud’s, and Commander’s Palace, more casual favorites like Dick & Jenny’s and Pizza Domenica, and trendy newer establishments like Primitivo and Rebellion Bar & Urban Kitchen.
+Enjoy a meal at the classic old restaurant stomping grounds of New Orleans, like Antoine’s, Arnaud’s, and Commander’s Palace, more casual favorites like Dick & Jenny’s and Pizza Domenica, and newer establishments like The Caribbean Room and DTB.
 Lunch is offered at a particularly sweet deal at numerous COOLinary participating restaurants: $20 for a two-course meal.

 End the day with a cooking class or demonstration.
-For those foodies who really want to get their hands dirty, the New Orleans Cooking Experience is offering $15 off the adult price for a cooking class through Sept.
-14. Classes include both Cajun and Creole recipes, unlimited wine, personalized instruction, as well as a seated dinner at the end of the class.
-The New Orleans School of Cooking offers both cooking demonstrations as well as hands-on cooking classes.
+For those foodies who really want to get their hands dirty, the New Orleans School of Cooking offers both cooking demonstrations as well as hands-on cooking classes at a special low price.
 Classes are taught by experts and include a sprinkling of history as well.

 The old charm of many New Orleans neighborhoods offers the perfect date backdrop for couples.
 When life is getting hectic, take a little time to slow down and enjoy it with your partner.